 CA18DET Engine tuning compilation video

-Watch this CA18DET Engine tuning compilation video and see what numbers these Nissan S13 owners are making at the dyno.
+Watch this CA18DET Engine tuning and drag racing compilation video and see what numbers these Nissan S13 owners are making at the dyno.

 Custom built twin turbo CA18DET

 Now here’s something you don’t see every day.
 A twin turbo CA18DET.